Otto Nagel: Life

 In 1933, Nagel was elected chairman of the National Association of Visual Artists of Germany, but the election was annulled by the Nazis the next day.
 When the Nazis seized power, much of Nagel's work was declared degenerate.
 He was forbidden to paint, and from 1936 to 1937 he was incarcerated in various Nazi concentration camps, including Sachsenhausen.

 After the end of the Second World War, Nagel lived and worked in Bergholz-Rehbrücke in Potsdam, Brandenburg, later part of East Germany.
 In 1945, he was one of the co-founders of the Cultural Association of the GDR.
 In 1952, he moved to Berlin-Biesdorf.
 From 1956 to 1962, he was the president of the DDR Academy of Arts, Berlin.
-He died at Berlin-Biesdorf in 1967 and was interred in the Zentralfriedhof Friedrichsfelde.
+He died at Berlin-Biesdorf in 1967 and was honoured with an Ehrengrab in Berlin's Friedrichsfelde Cemetery.
 In 1970, he was posthumously made an honorary citizen of Berlin.

 There is a secondary school named for Nagel in Berlin-Biesdorf.